 Each state has different rules about when a vehicle can be declared as salvage.
 In North Carolina, if the insurance company would have to pay 75% or more of the value of the car, then they can declare it as salvage.
 You may know this as “totaling” the vehicle.

-In this situation, the insurance company will replace the car completely for the owner.
+In this situation, the insurance company (insurer) will replace the car completely for the owner.
 Then, they will take possession of the totaled car and have a salvage title declared on it.
-Often, if the damage is not so severely extensive, then the cars will be sold at auction.
+Often, if the damage is not so severely extensive, then the cars will be sold at salvage car auctions.
 This allows individual buyers and dealers to make purchases for pennies on the dollar.

 Like every other state, in North Carolina, if a car has this type of title, then all sellers must declare to the buyer that it has been salvaged.
 Choosing to conceal this type of information is actually a misdemeanor offense.